Alauddin Muhammad Syah

 Sultan Alauddin Muhammad Syah (c.
 1760 – 1795) was the twenty-eighth sultan of Aceh in northern Sumatra.
-He was the fourth ruler of the Bugis Dynasty and reigned between 1781 and 1795.
+He reigned between 1781 and 1795.

 Youth and accession

 Tuanku Muhammad, as he was called before his becoming sultan, was born in about 1760, being 22 Muslim years in 1781.
 While he was still a prince he performed the hajj to Mecca but was forced to spend time in the French colony Mauritius due to adverse winds.
 There he became fascinated in Western metallurgy and the production of artillery shells.
 During his travels he learnt an amount of French and Portuguese.
 When his father Sultan Alauddin Mahmud Syah I died in 1781 after a much-troubled reign, opinions were divided among the grandees whether Tuanku Muhammad or his younger brother Tuanku Cut should succeed to the dignity.
 The parties were on the verge to resort to violence when the teacher of Tuanku Muhammad appeared and besought them not spill any blood; rather, he would withdraw with his pupil and leave Tuanku Cut to take the throne.
 His speech made impression, and Tuanku Muhammad was after all enthroned under the name Sultan Alauddin Muhammad Syah.

-As a person the new sultan was described as bookish and introvert.
+As a person the new sultan was described as bookish and an introvert.
 He withdrew for long periods in order to meditate and took an interest in religious practices that would make him invulnerable to harm.
 Under these circumstances his principal queen Merah di Awan, a daughter of Sultan Badr ul-Alam Syah (d.
 1765) gained a degree of influence in court affairs.
 In contrast with his father he acquired a degree of popularity among his subjects, although he did not quite trust them and preferred to keep a lifeguard of Indian sepoys.
-His powers were severely circumcised by the influence of the uleëbalangs (chiefs) and orang kayas (grandees).
+His powers were severely circumscribed by the influence of the uleëbalangs (chiefs) and orang kayas (grandees).